Date of Award

 The second experiment was a speech intelligibility study where one male and one female speakers’ voices were tested on two bone conduction locations on the head (condyle and mastoid) at four levels of pink background noise (0 dB, 83 dB, 93 dB, and 103 dB).
 The performance measure used in this study was accuracy based upon responses to the Modified Rhyme Test (MRT), where accuracy was measured by the total number of target words identified correctly out of 50.
 The target words were contained in carrier sentences presented in either the male or female voice.
 Six males and six females were tested and repeated measures ANOVA was used to analyze the data.
 The results showed the male and female voice to be equivalent in number of correct responses under the 0 dB pink noise condition, however, the male speaker’s voice and the condyle location provided a greater number of correct responses on the MRT when 93 and 103 dB of background noise was present.

 Scholarly Commons Citation

 Hodges, Meghan Leigh, "Gender Differences in Auditory Perception of Pure Tone Frequencies and Speech Intelligibility via Bone Conduction Transducers" (2007).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 83.